-Customer expectations have been on the rise for some time now.
-This is a result of many factors, primary of which is the massive advancements that have been made in the technology sector.
-Modern customers are keenly aware of how powerful today’s technology is and they expect organizations to leverage that power to provide them with the utmost in quality service and products.
+Customer expectations are on the rise.
+Modern customers are keenly aware of how powerful today’s technology is.
+They expect organizations to leverage that power to provide them with the utmost in quality service and products.

 What is Total Quality Management?